nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 #### User and group management

-Groups and users of QHub are all defined in Keycloak.
-As above, access Keycloak as the `root` user, noting that the `root` user is not actually a QHub user - you cannot access the main features of QHub such as JupyterLab with at user.
-It is only for Keycloak management.
+Groups and users of Nebari are all defined in Keycloak.
+As above, access Keycloak as the `root` user, noting that the `root` user is not actually a Nebari user - you cannot access the main features of Nebari such as JupyterLab with this user.
+It is exclusively for Keycloak management.

 Follow this links for more detailed information on [Keycloak user management] and [Keycloak group management].

 ## Provider configuration

-Finally, the Kubernetes infrastructure deployment.
 Although quite similar, each provider has a slightly different configuration.

 The following configuration sets up a kubernetes deployment with autoscaling node groups.
-Depending on the cloud provider there might be restrictions, which are detailed on each section.
+Depending on the cloud provider there may be restrictions, which are detailed on each section.

-For any of the providers (besides local), adding a node group is as easy as the following: which adds a `high-memory` group:
+For any of the providers (besides local), adding a node group is as easy as the following, which adds a `high-memory` group:

 ```yaml
 <provider>: